-4 ANNEX II: PREVIOUS REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2007, 2008 AND 2009 Report Report Title Rec.
-No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2009/2 (Note) Internships in the United Nations System 5 Executive heads of United Nations organizations should ensure that an inclusive orientation programme is provided to interns upon arrival.
-E Enhanced effectiveness Accepted In progress Intern Directive, Line 32, "each Intern, upon request for appointment from the receiving unit to Young Professionals Programme (YPP) Intern Focal Point," receives a comprehensive briefing from the Human Resources Division (ADH) Intern Focal Point, Young Professionals Unit.
-The briefing encapsulates Headquarters facilities and provides a list of available services; explains any entitlements, insurance coverage and WFP's responsibilities to the intern; answers any contractual questions; explains payment calculation, mode and frequency; and provides the intern with ADH contact points.
-For field-based interns, this briefing is normally done by phone.
+Report Report Title Rec.
+No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2009/2 (Note) Internships in the United Nations System 3 Executive heads of United Nations organizations should provide detailed information guides (administrative issues and day-to-day living) for new interns well in advance of their entry on duty.
+E Enhanced effectiveness Accepted Implemented Yes Interns respond favourably to the assistance information they receive prior to arrival and help WFP improve its service by making suggestions, which are incorporated.
+2009/2 (Note) Internships in the United Nations System 4 Executive heads of United Nations organizations should ensure that on the first day of arrival, the necessary infrastructure to host each intern is in place.
+E Dissemination of best practices Accepted Implemented Yes All interns are provided work stations, phones, desks, computers, access to systems they need and stationery.
+2009/2 (Note) Internships in the United Nations System 5 Executive heads of United Nations organizations should ensure that an inclusive orientation programme is provided to interns upon arrival.
+E Enhanced effectiveness Accepted Implemented Yes Interns are made aware of their entitlements, contractual rights and obligations, payment modus and calculation of monthly stipend.
 2009/2 (Note) Internships in the United Nations System 6 Executive heads of United Nations organizations should ensure that interns provide an evaluation of the internship programme at the end of their assignment and that follow-up measures are put in place to distil lessons learned, validate best practice and propose improvements in weak areas.
-E Enhanced efficiency Accepted In progress Intern and supervisor questionnaires are filled out on completion of the internship and are reviewed by the unit, which meets with interns on request, identifies areas for improvement, and takes corrective action when necessary.
+E Enhanced efficiency Accepted Implemented Yes Intern and supervisor questionnaires are filled out on completion of the internship and are reviewed by the unit, which meets with interns on request, identifies areas for improvement and takes corrective action when necessary.
 2009/2 (Note) Internships in the United Nations System 7 Executive heads of United Nations organizations should eliminate the mandatory break now defined in various internship agreements so interns can compete on an equal basis for positions for which they may qualify.
-E Dissemination of best practices Under consideration In progress WFP understands the justification for the recommendation but will need to further review the implications.
+E Dissemination of best practices Under consideration WFP understands the justification for the recommendation but will need to further review the implications.

-ANNEX II: PREVIOUS REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2007, 2008 AND 2009 Report Report Title Rec.
-Recommendation Addre-Intended Acceptance Implementation Impact WFP Remarks No. Impact Achieved ssee Ε 2009/2 Internships in 8 Executive heads of United Nations Dissemination Under In progress WFP currently provides a (Note) the organizations should consider of best consideration stipend to all interns, while the United Nations providing a daily meal ticket, a practices report suggests that only those transportation pass, and/or needing to relocate should be System contributing towards insurance costs partly supported by the for interns lacking financial sponsoring United Nations. or to interns not from the local area.
-2009/2 Internships in Executive heads of United Nations F Enhanced In progress Accepted (Note) organizations should put in place an accountability the United Nations effective monitoring system of the budgetary and human resources cost System implications of the internship programmes, as well as information technology (IT)-related costs, to be recorded in a specific budget line for internship programmes.
+ANNEX II: PREVIOUS REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2007, 2008 AND 2009 , 2008 AND 2009 Report Report Title Rec.
+No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2009/2 (Note) Internships in the United Nations System 8 Executive heads of United Nations organizations should consider providing a daily meal ticket, a transportation pass, and/or contributing towards insurance costs for interns lacking financial sponsoring or to interns not from the local area.
+E Dissemination of best practices Not relevant Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on JIL recommendations pertaining to the Board.
+2009/2 (Note) Internships in the United Nations System 9 Executive heads of United Nations organizations should put in place an effective monitoring system of the budgetary and human resources cost implications of the internship programmes, as well as information technology (IT)-related costs, to be recorded in a specific budget line for internship programmes.
+E Enhanced accountability Accepted Not Implemented Owing to budgetary constraints, it has not been possible to implement a monitoring system for the budgetary and human resources cost implications of the internship programme.